The annealed spectral sample of Voronoi percolation

 Let us now go back to the model of Voronoi percolation and introduce an annealed version of the spectral sample.
 Remember the definition of the sets $\Omega'$ and $\Omega$ from Subsection~\ref{ss.main}.
 We need three other notations: (a) for every measurable function $h$ from $\Omega$ to $\R$ and for every $\overline{\eta} \in \Omega'$, we write $h^{\overline{\eta}}$ for the restriction of $h$ to $\Omega_{\overline{\eta}} = \{ -1, 1 \}^{\overline{\eta}}$; (b) we write $S \subseteq_f E$ if $S$ is a finite subset of $E$, (c) we let $\mathcal{F}'$ be the (classical) $\sigma$-algebra on $\Omega'$ defined in Subsection~\ref{ss.main}.

-\begin{defi}[The annealed spectral sample, see also Section 2 of \cite{V2}] Let $h$ be a bounded measurable function from $\Omega $ to $\R$ which is not the zero function and assume that a.s. $h^\eta$ depends on finitely many points of $\eta$.
-An \textbf{annealed spectral sample} of $h$ is a random variables $\mathcal{S}^{an}_h$ with values in $\Omega'$ whose distribution $\widehat{\Pro}_h^{an}$ is defined by
+\begin{defi}[The annealed spectral sample] Let $h$ be a bounded measurable function from $\Omega $ to $\R$ which is not the zero function and assume that a.s. $h^\eta$ depends on finitely many points of $\eta$.
+An \textbf{annealed spectral sample} of $h$ is a random variable $\mathcal{S}^{an}_h$ with values in $\Omega'$ whose distribution $\widehat{\Pro}_h^{an}$ is defined by

 where the coefficients $(\widehat{h^\eta}(S))_{S \subseteq_f \eta}$ are the Fourier coefficients of $h^\eta$.
 Also, we define the un-normalized measure $\widehat{\Q}_h^{an}$ on $\Omega'$ as follows:

 i.e.